bcgov/sso-keycloak/helm/kc-cron-job/README.md

 ## 4. Create a service account

 Create a service account in key cloak.
 This should eventually be set up in terraform, but for now do it manually.
-In the `master` realm create the followin client if it does not exist:
+In the `master` realm create the following client if it does not exist:

 Name: `script-cli`
 Standard Flow Enabled" `OFF`